-The Group classifies a lease as an operating lease if the lease does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset to the lessee.
+The Group and the Company classifies a lease as an operating lease if the lease does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset to the lessee.

-The Group recognises lease payments received under operating leases as lease income on a straight-line basis over the lease term.
+The Group and the Company recognises lease payments received under operating leases as lease income on a straight-line basis over the lease term.